shoui520/shoui520.github.io/docs/resources.md

 - [Nyaa.si visual novel search (SFW)](https://nyaa.si/?f=0&c=6_2&q=_) - Nyaa.si has some visual novels, but you best use "Sukebei" nyaa.si (18+, **NSFW warning**)
 - [RyuuGames](https://www.ryuugames.com/tag/japanese/) - Has a ton of visual novels.
 - [RyuuBlogger](https://ryuubloggerv2.blogspot.com/) - Also has a ton of visual novels.
+- [shinnku](https://www.shinnku.com/files/galgame0) - Chinese website that hosts raw visual novels.
 - [Anime-sharing](http://www.anime-sharing.com/forum/) - Has the most visual novels out of everything here.
 But you need an account and also a debrid service, and you need to search across duplicate threads to download anything from here.
 See [here](https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches) for premium leeches.
 - [CraneAnime Upload List](https://docs.google.com/spreadsheets/d/1ECqqhEm2kDS0hgxZ0tD_73e04v5FUxQGkfCbfi0Kb9k/pubhtml#) - Direct links to visual novels
 - [Sukebei Nyaa.si **(18+) NSFW warning**](https://sukebei.nyaa.si/?f=0&c=1_3&q=) - NSFW side of Nyaa.si which should have a lot more visual novels.